LauraSalakari/LauraSalakari/README.md

 ## Hiya! 👋

 <p>
-<b>I'm Laura, an aspiring backend developer with the training of a fullstack engineer!</b>
+<b>I'm Laura, an aspiring software developer with the training of a fullstack engineer!</b>

 ```Feel free to poke around my repos c:```